 Bureau of Labor statistics, U.S.Dept. of Labor, Occupational Outlook Handbook, 2012 Edition, Paralegals and Legal Assistants, on the Internet at http://www.bls.gov/ooh/legal/paralegals-and-legal-assistants.htm (visited February 2014).

 www.salary.com, sponsored by Yahoo Hot Jobs (visited December 15, 2011).

 Use the Robert Half Salary Guide and calculator to see what paralegals in your local area are currently making.

 How do I negotiate my salary?back to top

 How are paralegals regulated?back to top

-- Paralegals currently are not licensed as lawyers are, nor subject to any other regulatory scheme.
-California, however, requires a certain level of education of persons using the title "paralegal."
+- may not provide legal services directly to the public, except as permitted by law.
+California, requires a certain level of education of persons using the title "paralegal."
 Other states, such as North Carolina and Wisconsin, are considering regulation.